tukkek/falling-maps/README.md

 map.margin=3//minimum distance between rooms map.turns=[1,1]//turns to take after placing rooms, [0,3] would be 0; 90; 180; or 270 degrees
-map.targets=Number.MAX_VALUE//aim this many times to try to fill gaps to create denser maps
+map.targets=Number.MAX_VALUE//aim this many times to try to fill gaps to create denser maps map.border=1//number of empty cells to surround the generated map with

-//any one of these can be used to create a map: for(let step of map.watch()) continue //yields once for each generation-step taken map.make() //returns after the map has been generated map.clock() //same as Make but also returns the number of miliseconds elapsed
+//any one of these can be used to create a map: for(let step of map.watch()) continue//yields once for each generation-step taken map.make()//returns after the map has been generated map.clock()//same as Make but also returns the number of miliseconds elapsed

 /* Rooms */
 let room=map.rooms[0]//the internal Rooms field does not preserve the original room order